pingcap/docs/sql/tidb-specific.md

 - Scope: SESSION | GLOBAL
 - Default value: 0
 - This variable is used to set whether to divide the inserted data automatically.
+It is valid only when `autocommit` is enabled.
 - When inserting a large amount of data, you can set the variable value to true.
 Then the inserted data is automatically divided into multiple batches and each batch is inserted by a single transaction.

 ### tidb_batch_delete